 Is a worker's home considered an originating site for telehealth?

-Yes, the worker's home is considered an originating site under L&I's temporary telehealth policy in effect during the pandemic.
+Yes, the worker's home is considered an originating site under L&I's telehealth payment policies.

 What services are currently covered using telehealth?

 A full list of the covered services can be found on the MARFS Updates and Corrections page.
-We've temporarily added group psychotherapy, outpatient physical, occupational, work hardening and speech therapy, and SIMP as services covered with telehealth.
+We've added policies for the following services:

 What are the requirements for billing a telehealth visit?